SargamPuram/spyder-net/README.md

 5. If one node is OUT the whole connection is down.
 6. Cheap Routers does not have QUIS functionality and doesn't have Per User Bandwidth control capabilities.

+### Future Improvements
+Add support for setting bandwidth limits for individual clients.
+Implement a web interface for monitoring and managing the router.
+Extend the project to include traffic monitoring and logging.